Quin Hillyer: 2013 congressional candidacy

 On May 23, 2013, six-term Republican U.S. Representative Jo Bonner announced he would resign from Congress effective August 15, 2013 to become a vice chancellor at the University of Alabama.

 Hillyer made his announcement to seek the Republican nomination for Bonner's seat one day later, telling his audience at the American Spectator: "I am a constitutional conservative—and an 'opportunity society' conservative as well, hearkening back to the Reagan-Kemp era of prosperity and liberty.
 Free men and women, with free minds, in a free market, produce abundance and a vibrant society."

 Hillyer received outside support from Rick Santorum, who recorded a radio ad purchased by Citizens United Political Victory Fund.
 He also garnered the endorsement of Citizens for the Republic, the former Ronald W. Reagan political action committee based in Alexandria, Virginia.

 Personal life

-Hillyer is married and lives in Mobile, Alabama, where he serves as a Senior Fellow at the Center for Individual Freedom and a writer-in-residence at the University of Mobile.
+Hillyer is married and lives in Mobile, Alabama, where he serves on the editorial on the editorial board of the Louisiana statewide newspapers, the Times-Picayune and the Advocate.